Byron1z/azure-network-protocols-B1z/README.md

 <h3>Observe DHCP Traffic</h3>
 <p>
+  Next, let's use Wireshark to filter for DHCP.
+DHCP (Dynamic Host Configuration Protocol) works on UDP ports 67 & 68.
+DHCP is used to assign IP addresses to machines.
+In this task, we will request a new IP Address with the command "ipconfig /renew".
+Once we enter the command, Wireshark will capture the DHCP traffic.

-  Back in Wireshark, filter for DHCP traffic only
+  Back in Wireshark, filter for DHCP traffic only.
 </p>
 <p>
    <img src="https://i.imgur.com/jLx2QAw.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>